harris-2374/MolecularEvolutionFinal/README.md

  ## fetchEnsemblSequences.py
     Summary:
-        This script utilizes the python Ensembl rest api to fetch fasta formatted nucleotide sequences and writes them to fasta format to given output directory.
+        This script utilizes the python Ensembl rest api to fetch fasta formatted nucleotide sequences and writes them to fasta file in a provided output directory.
 The input file consist of two tab delimeted columns where the first column is the Ensembl gene ID and the other is a species identifier.